 - cultural adaptation

-The structure of the overall course is based on documentation authored by Robert Bean (BA, Grad Dip Education, Cert IV Training and Education, and Managing Director of Cultural Diversity Services Pty Ltd) and provided by the Australian Multicultural Foundation.
-Content for the course was gathered over two years from a wide variety of sources and complied into a 250 page document which was then reviewed by Robert Bean, re-written and filmed.
-All sources are listed as references within the course at the end of each module.
-A number of people were also consulted on various elements of the course and are listed in the credits.
+The structure of the overall program is based on documentation authored by Robert Bean (BA, Grad Dip Education, Cert IV Training and Education, and Managing Director of Cultural Diversity Services Pty Ltd) and provided by the Australian Multicultural Foundation.
+Content for course modules was gathered over two years from a wide variety of sources and complied into a 250 page document which was then reviewed by Robert Bean, re-written and filmed.
+All sources are listed as references within the program at the end of each module.
+A number of people were also consulted on various elements of the program and are listed in the credits.

 CCP – Credentials